iamrajkhan/test/README.md

 # test
-I am new in GitHub it is my first test so go long way to learn
+I am new in GitHub it is my first test so go long way to learn.
+## Now test is runing for my knowleadg